photo/documentation/docs/api/PostTagDelete.markdown

 ----------------------------------------

 <a name="purpose"></a>
-### Purpose of the Get Tags API
+### Purpose of the Delete Tag API

-Use this API to get a user's tags.
+This API is used internally to delete a tag.
+External applications should use the [Photo Update API](http://theopenphotoproject.org/documentation/api/PostPhotoUpdate) to delete tags.

 ----------------------------------------

 <a name="endpoint"></a>
 ### Endpoint

-_Authentication: optional_
+_Authentication: required_

-    GET /tags/list.json
+    POST /tag/:id/delete.json

 <a name="parameters"></a>
 ### Parameters

-_None_

 ----------------------------------------